1923 Stanley Cup playoffs

-The 1923 Stanley Cup playoffs was the second year in which the National Hockey League (NHL) champions, the Pacific Coast Hockey Association (PCHA) champions, and the Western Canada Hockey League (WCHL) champions all competed for the Stanley Cup.
-The playoffs began on March 16, 1923, and concluded on March 31 when the NHL champion Ottawa Senators defeated the WCHL champion Edmonton Eskimos in the final series, two games to zero.
+The 1923 Stanley Cup playoffs was an ice hockey tournament held at the conclusion of the 1922–23 season.
+This was the second year that the National Hockey League (NHL) champions, the Pacific Coast Hockey Association (PCHA) champions, and the Western Canada Hockey League (WCHL) champions competed for the Stanley Cup.
+It began on March 16, 1923, and concluded on March 31 when the NHL champion Ottawa Senators defeated the WCHL champion Edmonton Eskimos in the final series, two games to zero.

 Throughout these playoffs, injuries had thinned Ottawa's line-up.
 But after seeing the gritty show put on by the undermanned Senators, Frank Patrick, the head coach of the PCHA champion Vancouver Maroons, called Ottawa the greatest team he had ever seen.

 Background

+National Hockey League

-Ottawa finished first overall in the 1922–23 NHL regular season standings with a 14–9–1 record.
-They then went on to defeat the 13–9–2 second place Montreal Canadiens in the two-game total goal NHL championship series, 3 goals to 2, to win the NHL title.
+The Ottawa Senators finished first overall in the 1922–23 NHL regular season standings with a 14–9–1 record.
+They then went on to defeat the 13–9–2 second place Montreal Canadiens in the two-game total-goals NHL championship series, 3 goals to 2, to win the NHL title.
 Cy Denneny scored the series-clinching goal in Game 2 for the Canadiens.

+Pacific Coast Hockey Association

+The Vancouver Maroons finished the 1922–23 PCHA regular season in first place with a 17–12–1 record, then went on to defeat the 16–14 second place Victoria Cougars in the two-game total-goals PCHA championship series by a combined score of 5–3.

+Western Canada Hockey League

-The 1922–23 WCHL season ended with the 19–10–1 first place Eskimos defeating the 16–14 second place Regina Capitals in the WCHL championship series.
+The 1922–23 WCHL season ended with the 19–10–1 first place Edmonton Eskimos defeating the 16–14 second place Regina Capitals in the WCHL championship series.
 Edmonton clinched the WCHL title after Duke Keats scored the series-winning overtime goal in Game 2.

-Meanwhile, the Maroons finished the 1922–23 PCHA regular season in first place with a 17–12–1 record, and then went on to defeat the 16–14 second place Victoria Cougars in the PCHA championship series by a combined score of 5–3.

-Cup Playoffs summary
+Format

 Both rounds of the 1923 Stanley Cup playoffs were played at Denman Street Arena in Vancouver.
-The NHL and the PCHA champions played in the semifinal round, with the winner facing the WCHL champion in the Cup Final.
+This year, the NHL and the PCHA champions played in the best-of-five semifinal round, with the winner facing the WCHL champion in the best-of-three Cup Final.